wechirok/Wechirok/README.md

 # Hello there, I am Wechirok

-I am focused on system administration, server infrastructure, automation, databases and software development.
-I am interested in understanding how services interact and in building systems that are clear, reliable and maintainable.
+Focused on system administration, server infrastructure, automation, databases and software development.
+I am constantly working to deepen my understanding of how these systems and services operate while continuing to learn new things.

 <p>
   <strong>CODE</strong><br>